Record-breaking athlete, feminist & dreamer.

 "We saved your leg, but we don't know what if any functionality you'll ever have."

 This was to be was my new reality, and I was completely unprepared.
 Who wouldn't be?

 Diagnosed with a rare condition called Acute Compartment Syndrome, the surgeons saved my right leg with just 30 minutes to spare.
-Having been a ballerina, a rower and a self-confessed gym rat, physical movement was so much a part of my life.
+Having been a ballerina, a rower and a self-confessed gym rat, physical movement was a huge part of my life.

 I could have gone down a really deep dark hole, and there were some bad times for sure, but something inside of me decided this prediction was unacceptable.
 I didn't know how or when, but I was determined to prove all the doctors wrong.
 I was resolved to take back control of my life.

 Physical therapy was my new full-time job, but after two years of hard work, I was still severely disabled.
-I still walked with a limp and my right foot only worked with aid of a specially made orthotic that fit in my sneakers and hid under my pants.
+I walked with a limp, and my right foot only worked with the aid of a specially-made orthotic that fit in my sneakers and hid under my pants.
 High heels were a distant memory, and honestly, I did not care.

 A few months later, in November 2009 I was challenged to swim in the chilly 53 water of the San Francisco Bay.
 Not one to shy away from a dare, I took the plunge.
 Crazy as it may seem, in that moment I felt something stir inside me.
 I didn't really know what it was or where it was going to take me, but that moment ignited something in my soul.
 I felt drawn to the water.